Violence Intervention Programme Coordinator

 You will be computer literate (which include using Microsoft office products and MS team) and experienced in using databases and patient management systems.
 Experience in using SharePoint is desirable.

-You will establish regular contact with key community child protection and family violence intervention agencies to ensure collaborative management of family violence concerns and at risk / vulnerable children.
+You will establish and maintain regular contact with key community child protection and family violence intervention agencies and stakeholders to ensure collaborative management of family violence concerns and at risk/vulnerable children.

 Ideally you will have a wealth of life experience and the ability to relate to people from wide range of backgrounds.
 As you will be working with internal staff, rural hospitals and external agencies, it is essential that you have exceptional communication skills and, where appropriate, use your natural ability to influence and motivate others.

 You will be knowledgeable of the Child Youth and their Families Act 1989 and Domestic Violence Act 1995 and its application health settings and be able to demonstrate understanding of family violence and the implications at all levels of society.

 You’ll be a registered social worker or registered nurse with a current APC, a full clean driver’s licence and the ability to be flexible to allow district travel as required.

 Closing Date: Monday, 10 August 2020

 Please note that we may begin shortlisting as we receive applications and could withdraw the advertising at any time.